hoalt-k/hoalt-k/README.md

 Add automation features to Task Tracker to make managing tasks easier by automating routine tasks and cutting down on the amount of work that needs to be done by hand.
 Smart task prioritization algorithms can help users organize their jobs more effectively, saving them time and reducing the chance of making mistakes.

-Personized Task Management:
+Personalized Task Management:

-Personalization technologies can be used to make Task Tracker's features and suggestions fit the needs and wants of each user.
+Personalization technologies can be used to tailor Task Tracker's features and suggestions to each user's needs and wants.
 Allow users to organize their jobs in ways that work best for them by giving them the choice of how to categorize them and how to be reminded of them.
 Features
 Task Creation: Task Tracker makes it easy to add new tasks, so users can quickly write down important things they need to do as they think of them.
 Users can easily add jobs with just a few taps, making sure that nothing gets missed, whether it's a work assignment, something for the grocery list, or a personal reminder.